Maternity Jeans Reviewed: The Yay to the Nay

 This brand of maternity jeans (also $160 per pair) was hit or miss.
 I didn’t like the fit of the regular boot cut Seven for all mankind maternity jeans and they weren’t nearly as comfy as AG’s maternity jeans, but the skinny Seven for all mankind maternity jeans were AMAZING.
 The belly band is nude color instead of blue which is actually awesome for sheer summer shirts.
 And it starts really low so there is never any bulk- you feel like you are wearing a unitard.
 Plus, they seem like the kind of jeans that will never stretch out.
 Verdict: Boot cut- NAY, Skinny- YAY.

-($100, pictured below) – both maternity jean pairs looked pretty good but the fabric has hardly any stretch and felt uncomfortably heavy.
-Verdict: NAY.
+Both maternity jean pairs looked pretty good but the fabric has hardly any stretch and felt uncomfortably heavy.
+(Sold maternity jeans pictured below) Verdict: NAY.

 This is the brand of maternity jeans ($100) I wore during my first pregnancy.
 They are comfortable but not nearly as flattering as the higher-end maternity jeans.
 I actually ended up buying a Capri length for summer but those were the maternity jeans I almost ripped this past weekend.
 YAY for the price- just be careful when pulling them up!